API Reference

 Metadata values are accessible through raw data exports and the results page.

-If providing the metadata parameter, Kameleoon uses these specified values for the current conversion instead of the values previously collected via setCustomData().
-If the parameter is omitted, Kameleoon uses the last tracked values for the customData prior to the conversion within the same visit.
+If you provide the metadata parameter, Kameleoon uses those values for the current conversion instead of the values you previously collected through setCustomData().
+If you omit the parameter, Kameleoon uses the last tracked customData values before the conversion in the same visit.

-Kameleoon considers only the metadata values passed directly to the processConversion() method and ignores previously set Custom Data.
-In the following example, the conversion associates only with the provided metadata (e.g., index 5 with 'Amex Credit Card').
+Kameleoon only considers the metadata values you pass directly to the processConversion() method; it ignores previously set custom data.
+In the following example, the conversion associates only with the provided metadata (for example, index 5 with 'Amex Credit Card').

 Kameleoon.API.Data.setCustomData(5, 'Credit Card');